-Are Press Releases Still Good for SEO?
+Are Press Releases Still Good For SEO?

 - Speak straight to readers (cut the jargon).

-3. Share Your Press Release with the Right Journalists
+3. Share Your Press Release With The Right Journalists

-Whatever you do, don’t spam a hundred journalists hoping that one of them will write about you.
+Whatever you do, don’t spam a hundred journalists, hoping that one of them will write about you.

 Do your research first.

-For instance, you just did a study that revealed 56% of women are unhappy about their bodies.
+For instance, you just did a study that revealed that 56% of mothers are unhappy with their school’s lunch program.

 Instead of distributing your press release to anyone whose email address you can dig up, find someone who writes in a related field.